When spring is in the air, motorcycles are everywhere – which is why NHTSA has designated May as Motorcycle Safety Awareness Month.

 As a firm that represents injured riders and their families, The Perecman Firm, P.L.L.C. knows motorcyclists face major risks.
 According to statistics from NHTSA:

-- Motorcyclists are 29 times more likely to die in crashes than vehicle occupants.
+- In 2020, motorcyclists were 28 times more likely to die in crashes than vehicle occupants and 4 times more likely to be injured.

 - Motorcycles make up just 3% of all registered vehicles, but account for 14% of traffic fatalities.